gitter-badger/auth-middleware/readme.md

 );
 ```

-You now have the flexibility to fine-tune the pair of MW for any purpose.
+You now have the flexibility to fine-tune the pair of MW for any use case.

 ### `TokenManipulators`